Priapism's causes, symptoms and treatments

 - certain antipsychotic or anticoagulant drugs

-How common is Priapism?
+How common is priapism?

 Priapism is extremely rare, but more common in high-risk groups such as men with sickle cell anaemia, or men taking medical treatment for erectile dysfunction (like Viagra).

-1 in 4 boys, or 9 in 10 men with sickle cell anaemia will experience an episode of priapism in their lifetime.
+Up to 35% of men with sickle cell anaemia will experience an episode of priapism in their lifetime.

-How is Priapism treated?
+How is priapism treated?

 If you ever experience an erection that is painful and/or lasts for more than 4 hours, seek emergency medical attention.